MDecker-MobileComputing/Ionic_CanvasDemo/README.md

 <br>

-This repository contains an Ionic app (based on Angular) that demonstrates how thw HTML Canvas can be used for drawing.
+This repository contains an [Ionic app](https://ionicframework.com/) with [Angular](https://angular.io/) that demonstrates how the [HTML Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) can be used for drawing.

 <br>